david125tran/ASP.NET_Core_Web_App/README.md

 # ASP.NET_Core_Web_App
-A simple CRUD web application that I built using ASP.NET Core.
+A simple CRUD web application connected to a database that I built using ASP.NET Core.